 - Mediation is a fair and neutral process where the mediator has no personal interest in the outcome beyond assisting the parties in reaching an amicable settlement.
-The experienced mediator can assist the parties in minimizing the “emotions” and find creative solutions to the issues in dispute.
+The mediator may assist the parties in finding creative solutions to the issues in dispute.

-- Mediation takes place in the confidential setting of the mediator’s office.
-The parties do not have to endure the uncomfortable experience of frequent appearances at a County Courthouse where Sheriff’s Officers monitor every action, a court report records every statement and parties are consumed with the anxiety of a court proceeding and the lack of privacy.
+- Mediation takes place in the neutral setting of the mediator’s office.
+The parties do not have to endure frequent appearances at a county courthouse where sheriff’s officers monitor every action, a court reporter records every statement and parties are consumed with the anxiety of a court proceeding and lack of privacy.
 At mediation, any notes taken by the mediator are discarded at the conclusion of mediation and the parties’ personal lives do not become part of a public record.

 If you have a question or wish to discuss this topic with one of our family lawyers, please give Joe a call at (732) 352-9871.